ncepu-epai/CampNet-for-UAV-images-detection/README.md

     size, and the feature used to distinguish between normal and defective bolts is smaller (nearly 15 pixel).
     Faster R-CNN only feeds the deep feature layer to region proposal network (RPN), and loses detail information
     of small-size objects which leads to poor detection.
-By visualizing the feature map of each layer in the network, we find that the shallow layer helps the <br>network locate the object, while the deep features help to classify these objects.
+By visualizing the feature map of each layer in the network, we find that the shallow layer helps the network locate the object, while the deep features help to classify these objects.
 Therefore, the deep feature and shallow feature are fused together to by using feature pyramid network (FPN) to identify small-size objects, especially the defective bolts described in this method.